mamaorha/kotless/README.md

 Kotless is in active development, so we are currently working on extending this list with such features as:

-* Support of other clouds &mdash; Kotless is based on a cloud-agnostic schema, so we are working on support of other clouds.
 * Support of multiplatform applications &mdash; Kotless will not use any platform-specific libraries to give you a choice of a Lambda runtime (JVM/JS/Native).
 * Versioned deployment &mdash; Kotless will be able to deploy several versions of the application